USA SPEC iPod® Interface for Honda

-Connects your iPod to select Honda/Acura factory radios
+Connects your iPod to select Honda and Acura factory radios

 You can take it with you.
-Just because you've got a factory radio in your Honda or Acura, doesn't mean you have to leave your iPod at home, along with the hours and hours of music it contains.
-Just install USA Spec's iPod interface — it not only allows you to listen to all your favorite tunes through your car's speakers, it even lets you control song and playlist selections right from your radio.
+Just because you've got a factory radio in your Honda or Acura, doesn't mean you have to leave your iPod (and the hours and hours of music it contains) at home.
+Just install USA SPEC's iPod interface — it not only allows you to listen to all your favorite tunes through your car's speakers, it even lets you control song and playlist selections right from your radio.
 And with your iPhone® connected, you can even stream music from popular Internet services like PANDORA®, Livio Radio, iHeartRadio, and more.

-Just mount the compact interface box in a hidden location in your vehicle, and connect the adapter cable to your compatible Honda or Acura factory radio.
+Just mount the compact interface box in a hidden location in your vehicle, and connect the adapter cable to the CD changer input on your compatible Honda/Acura factory radio.
 Plug your iPod into the interface — you can control volume, source, song selection, and up to five different play lists right from the radio.
-It'll even display song info when used with newer vehicles equipped with a satellite-ready factory stereo.
-And the interface charges most iPods while connected.
+And the interface charges your iPod while it's connected.

 Compatibility Note: If you have a newer iPod/iPhone device with a Lightning connector, then you will also need Apple's Lightning to 30-pin adapter.
 Be sure to check "Details" for specific iPod model compatibility with this iPod adapter.